jaredpar/jaredpar.github.io/_drafts/borrowing.md

     * borrowed values vs. types ... aka ref struct
     * borrowed fields and array elements
     * borrowed return values
+* TODO
+    * cover boxing in the rules of things you can't do

 One requesnt I see fairly often for C# is to add the concept of borrowed values.
 That is values which can be used but not arbitrarily stored to the heap.
 This generally comes up in the context of other features which require some